meznah-alamry/sudoku/README.md

 You have to fill all empty cells following previous rules if you feel need help you can click 'Hint' button but there are only five hints.
 If you want to calculate the time spent solving the puzzel just click the 'start' button on the timer side.
+After filling all cells just click 'Check' button and then will receive a message whether the solution right or not.